PostHog/posthog.com/contents/blog/how-to-run-a-transparent-company.md

 ---
 date: 2022-08-31
-title: "How to run a transparent startup"
+title: How to run a transparent startup
 rootPage: /blog
 sidebar: Blog
 showTitle: true
 hideAnchor: true
-categories: ["CEO diaries", "Inside PostHog", "Startups"]
-author: ["james-hawkins"]
+author:
+  - james-hawkins
 featuredImage: ../images/blog/transparency.jpeg
 featuredImageType: full
+category: CEO diaries
+topics:
+  - Inside PostHog
+  - Startups
 ---

 There really hasn't been a single situation where transparency hasn't been to our company's advantage.